Mediator Method – Python Design Pattern

-Mediator Method is a Behavioral Design Pattern which allows us to reduce the unordered dependencies between the objects.
+Mediator Method is a Behavioral Design Pattern that allows us to reduce the unordered dependencies between the objects.
 In a mediator environment, objects take the help of mediator objects to communicate with each other.
 It reduces coupling by reducing the dependencies between communicating objects.
 The mediator works as a router between objects and it can have it’s own logic to provide a way of communication.

 - Mediator: It defines the interface for communication between colleague objects.